 Before organisations introduced IoT technology into their operations, the process of collecting data was based upon observed judgement and intuition.
 But, thanks to innovations, data is more accurate and instantly available.
-This type of digital transformation to help modernise and build smarter infrastructure is expected to cost the utilities sector $14 billion per year throughout 2023.
+This type of digital transformation to help modernize and build smarter infrastructure is expected to cost the utilities sector $14 billion per year throughout 2023.

 Introducing IoT alongside asset management solutions can have many benefits for the production of utilities, including:

-Proactively approaching maintenance
+- Proactively approaching maintenance

-Reducing downtime of essential assets and infrastructure
+- Reducing downtime of essential assets and infrastructure

-Decreasing environmental impacts
+- Decreasing environmental impacts

-Minimising risks and safety concerns of assets
+- Minimising risks and safety concerns of assets

-Helping to grow the use of renewables such as wind turbines and solar panels
+- Helping to grow the use of renewables such as wind turbines and solar panels

-Providing a more holistic customer-centric approach
+- Providing a more holistic customer-centric approach

-This approach is achievable with data such as an asset’s condition, age and location.
-All of which is stored in your centralised AMS, with the aim to offer a more realistic view of each asset’s health and determine the impact it has on safety, reliability and risk to a company’s bottom line.
+This approach is achievable with data such as an asset’s condition, age, and location.
+All of which is stored in a centralized asset management database, with the aim to offer a more realistic view of each asset’s health and determine the impact it has on safety, reliability, and risk to a company’s bottom line.
 IoT technology is also essential for companies who are reliant on the efficiency of their assets and who are looking to reduce their skyrocketing expenses.

 Like other IoT devices used in the quest for better asset management and maintenance, smart metres were introduced to drive smarter electrical grids.
 As well as having a long term target of providing greener energy and improving customer relations.

-By providing smart metres to households and businesses, power and utility companies were able to gain a better insight into how public utilities are exploited.
-The use of gas, water and electricity by consumers is sent back to the service provider enabling them to build a database to improve future operations.
+By providing smart metres to households and businesses, power and utility companies are able to gain a better insight into how public utilities are exploited.
+The use of gas, water, and electricity by consumers is sent back to the service provider enabling them to build a database to improve future operations.
 This data then allows them to build a more efficient and reliable production of utilities, among other factors such as:

-Gaining direct consumer feedback
+- Gaining direct consumer feedback

-Being able to offer flexible energy tariffs
+- Being able to offer flexible energy tariffs

-Providing more intelligent energy distribution
+- Providing more intelligent energy distribution

 As the demand for energy increases year-on-year, such as the electrification of transport and increasing mobile connectivity speeds, collecting accurate data is essential for all utility service providers.